DanielTakeshi/cloth_simulation/README.md

 ### demo.py
 Contains a main method that can be run out of the box to view a demo of the code in action.

+(Daniel update: I change the code somewhat, you should still compile it but just run the demo without any arguments.)

 #### To run: